richimbro/FreshmanProject/README.md

 ## User Interface Design
 * ![class diagram](assets/readMeData/gui_sketch.png)
-    * For example, if your program has a start screen, game screen, and game over screen, you should include a wireframe / screenshot / drawing of each one and a short description of the components
-* << You should also have a screenshot of each screen for your final GUI >>

 * << Top Left: Start screen explaining the controls and getting ready to start the level>>
 * << Bottom Left: Game screen featuring the player, level and platforms as well as gears used as lives within the level >>
 * << Top Right: Win screen if the player has successfully completed the levels >>